matthieuSolente/email-darkmode/README.md

     </style>
 <![endif]-->
 ```
-### Fix Buttons Disappearing Into the Background in Dark Mode in the Gmail App for iOS/Android, the Outlook App for iOS/Android, in Outlook for Mac and at Outlook.com
+### Fix Buttons Disappearing Into the Background in Dark Mode : Gmail App for iOS/Android / Outlook App for iOS/Android / Outlook for Mac / at Outlook.com

 These email clients will keep your button dark but flip the body background to be dark as well.
 Suddenly, your dark button’s edges are invisible.